Skip to content

 5. Turning to forgiveness when things get hard.
 Even looking back, I am pleased with the conversations that have followed our respective decisions to stop working together.
 From all sides, there has been a commitment to forgiveness and reconciliation.

-Five things we got wrong
+What we got wrong (where resentment grows)

 There are also things I wish we could go back and do-over.
 Here are five:

 2. Aligning early on values.
-It feels crazy in hindsight, but I do not recall Todd, Steve, and I spending time talking about why we actually wanted to start a company.
-We did not discuss the way we wanted the company to impact (or not impact) our lives.
+I do not recall us spending time talking about why we actually wanted to start a company.
 We failed to agree on what we would sacrifice to make the company work and what we would refuse to sacrifice.
-If you do not make these commitments explicit, you end up with implicit compromises that are fertile ground for resentment.
-I recently published a list of questions I recommend all early-stage or prospective cofounders explore together; I wish we had.

-3. Aligning early on ‘what success looks like’ It became clear a couple of years into running the business that we had different expectations of ourselves and the business.
+3. Aligning early on 'what success looks like.'
 Our levels of ambition were not aligned.
 If you do not share the same North Star, it is easy to end up with misaligned incentives as the business grows.
-I wish we had talked more about how we were going to measure our success.
-Not just financially, but also in our team culture, in the experiences our families would have, in the career evolution we would each experience in the startup.

 As I close out this post, I want to express my deep love and gratitude to Steve and Todd.